goalsgame/ueimporter/README.md

 in fact after the second changeset there is not a single file from the engine present.

-From the very first changeset (where no files exist) we create the `vendor-unreal-engine` branch, and the first commit to it is a simple copy paste of the all files found in [4.27.0-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.0-release).
+From the very first changeset (where no files exist) we create the `vendor-unreal-engine` branch, and the first changeset to it is a simple copy paste of the all files found in [4.27.0-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.0-release).
 Make sure to add and check in files on either macOs or Linux or else file permission flags such as (+x) will not be recorded in plastic.